-SUGGESTED READING Team Trump says no meeting was scheduled with Sassou
+ARTICLE UPDATE Team Trump says no meeting was scheduled with Sassou

 The north African country of Libya, was plunged into chaos following the forced ouster of long time ruler Muammar al Gaddafi.
 President Obama has described it as ‘‘the worst mistake of his presidency’‘ revealing that there was no plan after the overthrow of Gaddafi.